Bon Jovi: Bon Jovi, 7800° Fahrenheit, Slippery When Wet and New Jersey (1984–1989)

 Determined to prove that the success of Slippery When Wet was not a fluke, Bon Jovi released their fourth effort, New Jersey, in September 1988 which peaked at number one in the U.S., Canada, UK, Ireland, New Zealand and Australia.
 The album produced five Top 10 hits on the Billboard Hot 100, giving Bon Jovi the record for the most Top 10 singles spawned by a hard rock album.
 Two of the hits, "Bad Medicine" and "I'll Be There for You", reached number one.
 The album's three other singles, "Born to Be My Baby", "Lay Your Hands on Me", and "Living in Sin", reached the top ten.
-Bon Jovi made the news when the video for "Living In Sin" was banned by MTV for sexual content; after the video was re-edited, MTV put it in heavy rotation.
-Bon Jovi mounted another huge worldwide tour that continued throughout 1989 and 1990.
+The video for "Living In Sin" was banned by MTV for sexual content; after the video was re-edited, MTV put it in heavy rotation.
+Bon Jovi mounted another worldwide tour that continued throughout 1989 and 1990.
 They visited more than 22 countries and performed more than 232 shows.
-On June 11, 1989, the band performed a homecoming concert at Giants Stadium in New Jersey; the venue was sold out.
+On June 11, 1989, the band performed a homecoming concert at Giants Stadium in New Jersey.
 In August 1989, the band headed to the Soviet Union for the Moscow Music Peace Festival.
 Bon Jovi were officially sanctioned by the Soviet government to perform in the Soviet Union, and New Jersey was legally released in the USSR.

 In the 1989 MTV Video Music Awards, Jon Bon Jovi and Richie Sambora performed acoustic versions of "Livin' on a Prayer" and "Wanted Dead or Alive".
 While MTV Unplugged was already in development by the time of this event, its showrunners have credited the pair's performance with influencing the show to go from initially being meant only for "young, up-and-coming artists" into being a simplified showcase for the "big, stadium, electric-arena-type acts".

 The exhaustion of recording Slippery When Wet and New Jersey back to back and going on highly paced world tours took its toll.
 By the end of the New Jersey tour, the band had 16 months of concerts under its belt.
 The bandmates were exhausted physically, mentally and emotionally.
 Following the final tour date in Mexico, and without any clear plans for their future, the members of the band simply went home.
 The band has since stated that there were few if any goodbyes between them.
 During the time they took off from the scene, members of the band retreated to their own projects and showed no desire to make another album.